 Nationwide network of DUI resources

-Up-to-date on the latest for Breath, Blood, and Refusal
+Breath, Blood, and Refusal success pattern

 First, we need to see what court you landed in.
 The island of Oahu alone has six courthouses that handle DUIs.
-While laws are statewide, each judge will have his own minor variations and peccadillos that a seasoned attorney needs to know.
+While laws are statewide, each judge will have his or her own minor variations and peccadillos that a seasoned attorney needs to know.
 Who the prosecutors are also affect greatly the outcome of the case.
 Prosecutors run the gamut of understanding to less so, and if we need to go to trial with an unreasonable prosecutor who cannot understand the importance of a criminal conviction to your life, we have no problem taking them to trial to explain the importance of understanding on side.

-On a side note, rumors are some lawyers may tell their clients that everything will be okay or dismissed at the initial consultation.
+On a side note, some lawyers may tell their clients that everything will be okay or dismissed at the initial consultation.
 We believe that is malpractice.
 At this point in the case, they do not know enough to make such a statement and are trying to give you a false sense of security in order to take your money.
 At The Landsberg Law Office, we are honest with you from the very beginning.
 Why can give a basic assessment based on your memory of what happened, but before we commit to a full strategy will obtain these things:

 - Offense Report

 We will get the Offense Report from the ADLRO.
 If you choose, we will sit down with you and discuss the contents page by page.
 There are many ways around a DUI conviction.
 Why were you pulled over?
 Is that reason consistent with the current case law?
 Next, who is the officer?
 Is he TEU or a DUI Task Force Officer or is he an inexperienced patrolman who is going to crumble on the stand?
 What Standard Field Sobriety Tests did you perform?
 Did you have any prior mental or physical injuries?